bbc/simorgh/docs/Creating-Components.md

 ### Define your component propTypes
 Under `src/app/models/propTypes/[Component Name (lowercase)]`, create an `index.jsx` which describes the propTypes your component needs.
 Import this into your `src/app/containers/[Component Name]/index.jsx`.

-### Update the Article component
+## Part 3: Integrate the component into the Article
+Before your component can be used in production, it must go through a full accessibility and UX review.
+These steps don't happen as much in the first two PRs as we don't want them to become a bottleneck for development.

-As a final step, you need to import your component's container and add to the `componentsToRenderMain` object in `src/app/containers/Article/index.jsx`.
+As part of the final review process, you'll need to import your component's container and add it to the `componentsToRenderMain` object in `src/app/containers/Article/index.jsx`.

 This feels like duplication of the schema - and it kind of is - but is currently our solution for preventing bundling _all components_ into the application JS.